Did you know?

 Sun City’s Gary Player Country Club golf course is host to the world-famous annual Nedbank Golf Challenge, South Africa's most prestigious golf tournament.

 A Sun City honeymoon provides a fantasy world contrasted by a magnificent bushveld setting.
 Entertainment is non-stop, with gaming, shopping, restaurants, movies and live concerts.
-There are adventure activities such as hot-air balloon rides, zip slides, elephant-back rides, quad biking and parasailing.
+There are adventure activities such as hot-air balloon rides, zip slides, quad biking and parasailing.
 In addition, there are two world-class golf courses and water fun to be had at the Valley of the Waves.

 For something different, try the Pilanesberg Game Reserve, right next door to Sun City.
 The Pilanesberg is a Big Five sanctuary with the distinction of being set in an extinct crater.
 Here you can embark on day and night game drives, either self-drive or professionally guided.
 Or you can hike and identify some of the 300 species of birds that occur here.